cc32d9/nfc-seal/README.md

 * 32-byte SHA256 hash of the label signature as uppercase hex string.

-The code is printed as High error correction level because it has to be read in harsh conditions and from a significant distance.
+The code is printed at high error correction level (H) because it has to be read in harsh conditions and from a significant distance.

 The resulting QR code is readable if printed on a 24x24mm label at 180 dpi (tested with Brother P-Touch PT-P750W), although slightly bigger